Rack-Robotics/Betta-Wire-V1.0/engineering-docs/Design-Decisions.md

 ## EDM Wire
 0.2 mm Diameter hardened brass wire was selected as a compromise between maximizing tensile strength, maximizing current capacity, and minimizing cut diameter.
 Thinner EDM wire results in the need to remove less material for a given path.
 While thicker EDM wire is less prone to snap during machining. **Requires experimental verification**.

+## Quality of Life Changes
+Several quality of life changes and features will be implemented on RevB.
+Some key choices are as follows:
+- Design 3D prints to easily drain and to minimize water inclusion.
+May be be shelled or modified with voids in print for draining
+- Integrate tapped holes into aluminum extrusion frame for mounting of 3D prints without the use of t-nuts
+- Integrate drain ports into 3D prints that enable draining of entire aquarium from top of machine
+- Allowances in 3D printed service panels for toolless removal